Electives & other short-term placements

 Student examining a patient in a remote jail

-We have over a decade (including right through the pandemic) of experience in providing offender healthcare electives to student healthcare professionals (HCPs) of all faiths and none.
+We have over a decade (including right through the pandemic) of experience in providing offender healthcare electives and other short-term training placements to student and junior healthcare professionals (HCPs) of all faiths and none.

 Difference